kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 Go in to as much detail as necessary here.
 This might be a good place to talk about core concepts and how they relate.
 -->

+#### Background on multi-pod replicas (LWS)

+We will take the LeaderWorkerSet (LWS) as an example of this system.
+The LWS API allows users to manage a group of pods together as if they were a single pod, by specifying a template for a "leader" pod and each "worker" pod and the number of pods in the group.
+This is useful in cases where a leader process coordinates multiple worker processes, such as AI/ML workloads for distributed model training and inference.

+It works by keeping all worker pods in the same lifecycle: they are created and scheduled in parallel, and if any workers fail the group is considered failing.
+In this context, LWS "replicas" are not additional pods, but additional leader+workers pod groups.
+The user may also specify the number of worker pods within each pod group (`leaderWorkerTemplate.size`).
+For unique identification, each worker has an index, and each replica of the group has an index.

 ### Risks and Mitigations